 Guidance for organisations’ work with research integrity

 § 1.
 Providing information about research integrity

-Leaders at all levels of research performing organisations should make sure that information about responsible research conduct is easily accessible and well-known among all employees, for instance by disseminating on the organisation’s webpages and intranets.
+Leaders at all levels of research-performing organisations should make sure that information about responsible research conduct is easily accessible and well-known among all employees, for instance through dissemination on the organisation’s webpages and intranets.
 This should include information about guidelines for research integrity, procedures in the case of observed misconduct, and relevant contact persons for more information.
 Dedicated persons should be made responsible for creating awareness of research integrity challenges, guidelines and procedures, and for ensuring that information is up-to-date and available for all.
 The ultimate responsibility for providing information lies with the institution, which should ensure a dedicated organisational support structure proportional to the size and complexity of the organisation.